alicja-mruk/MarvelMovies/README.md

 # Marvel Movies

 ## Description
 Login/Log out with Firebase Authentication ( email or phone).
-Home screen constains a list of movies, when clicked, a details fragment is opened.
+Home screen contains a list of movies, when clicked, a details fragment is opened.
 It is possible to add movieto a favourite list and delete it.
 At the top of the home screen there is a SearchView to search movies filtered by title.

 Bottom Navigation view has 3 availaible pages: Home, Favourites and Settings.
 - Home - Movie List